nvnnghia/yolo-v3-mxnet/README.md

 Not ready yet

 Do not try this code.
-I just do some stuff here
+I just do some stuffs here